Alice Stuart: Biography

 On January 2, 1973, Stuart appeared on The Dick Cavett Show, hosted at the time by George Carlin.
 Other guests on the show included Shelley Winters and Jimmy Breslin.
 During this time, she also performed with Rosalie Sorrels, Jack Elliott, Doc Watson, Jerry Ricks, Phil Ochs, and Joan Baez.

 In 1974, Alice sat in with Fantasy Records label-mates, Jerry Garcia and Merl Saunders, several times, including at The Lion's Share in San Anselmo, California.

 Guitar Player magazine featured an article on Stuart in 1974, titled, "Well, so much for 'Mary Hamilton.
 Rolling Stone profiled Stuart in 1975 in a feature, "Guitars of the Stars", where she was mentioned alongside Chet Atkins, Mike Bloomfield, David Bromberg, Jose Feliciano, Bonnie Raitt, and Doc Watson.

 In the autumn 2006, Stuart contributed her song "Highway" to the album project Artists for Charity – Guitarists 4 the Kids, produced by Slang Productions, to assist World Vision Canada in helping underprivileged kids in need.

+Stuart was inducted in Washington Blues Society Hall of Fame and in 2008 she represented the Cascade Blues Association of Portland in the International Blues Challenge.

 She lived in the Seattle area and toured with her band, the Formerlys, which consists of Marc Willett, who was in the Kingsmen from 1984 to 1992, and Steven Flynn, formerly of Chuck Berry's band and Jr. Cadillac.

 Stuart had a stroke in August 2013.
 She died in 2023, aged 81.